-The purpose of the series is to ensure Safe Food Manufacturing by FBOs and how they can protect their legitimate interest under FSSAI Act, and prepare themselves throughout the journey from FSSAI registration, inspections, sampling, food analyst reports, legal notices, penalties, and appeal.
+The purpose of the series is to ensure Safe Food Manufacturing by Food business operators (FBOs) and how they can protect their legitimate interest under FSSAI Act, and prepare themselves throughout the journey from FSSAI registration, inspections, sampling, food analyst reports, legal notices, penalties, and appeal.
 The series will be written by Vijay Sardana, Advocate, Delhi High Court, a well-known food and dairy industry expert.

 Food Safety and Standards Act 2006 is an Act to consolidate the laws relating to food and to establish the Food Safety and Standards Authority of India (FSSAI) for laying down science-based standards for articles of food and to regulate their manufacture, storage, distribution, sale, and import, to ensure availability of safe and wholesome food for human consumption and for matters connected therewith or incidental thereto.

 The Safety and Standards Act 2006 under Section 26, authorities that food safety officer, the new name for old food inspectors, to visit the food business operator to check the provisions of the Food Safety and Standards Authority of India (FSSAI) are implemented or not.
 The purpose of the food safety officer’s visit is correct but we all know what happens when a food inspector comes to the establishment.
 If food inspectors are doing their job right and food business operators are operating with honesty, and as per the FSSAI Act, then why the market is full of adulterated and substandard products.
-Manufacturers of unsafe and adulterated foods & drugs and inspectors and analysts approving the same for sale to consumers are of the same mindset as terrorists, these people are hurting and damaging the society for their gains.
+FBOs of unsafe and adulterated foods & drugs and inspectors and analysts approving the same for sale to consumers are of the same mindset as terrorists, these people are hurting and damaging the society for their gains.

-Purpose of this Series: This series of articles is only designed for good food manufacturers and honest food safety officer/inspector who honestly want to serve society and want to protect their welfare.
+Purpose of this Series: This series of articles is only designed for good Food business operators (FBos) and honest food safety officer/inspector who honestly want to serve society and want to protect their welfare.

 A visit from the food safety officer/inspector to any food and drug establishment can be stressful even if you stay on top of health concerns by following a proactive food safety plan and scheduling regular cleanings.